Taking the SAT During School?

 - Taking the SAT is the best way to show off skills and knowledge colleges care about.

-- All U.S. colleges accept the SAT for admission.
+- The SAT is widely accepted at U.S. colleges for admission.

 How should I prepare?